 If you’ve implemented canonical tags on your site but haven’t seen the expected results, there might be a reason why Google is ignoring these tags.
 In this section, we’ll reveal the common reasons behind Google’s disregard for canonical tags and how to address these issues to achieve the best SEO results.

-Why Google Ignores Your Canonical Tags?
+Common Reasons Why Google Ignores Canonical Tags

 1. Multiple Canonical Tags

-2. Incorrect Placement of Canonical Tags
+2. Incorrect Placement

 4. Non-200 Status Codes